What is artificial intelligence?

-A copyright is a type of intellectual property right (IPR) ie an intangible asset, that arises automatically when an original work is created (eg a work of visual art, literature, or programming).
+A copyright is a type of intellectual property right (IPR).
+An IPR is an intangible asset, which arises automatically when an original work is created (eg a work of visual art, literature, or programming).
 If somebody owns a copyright in something they have created they can enforce this right via the courts if somebody else infringes it (eg by copying the artwork subject to the copyright).
 Copyrights are largely governed by the Copyright, Designs and Patents Act 1988 (CDPA).

 Certain criteria must be met for somebody’s use of a work to constitute infringement of another person’s copyright in that work.
 Copyright infringement generally occurs when: